PaweekornS/underwater_sonar/README.md

 ### 3️⃣ Object Detection

-We use the **YOLO framework** (Ultralytics YOLOv8 / YOLOv5) as the baseline detector due to its real-time performance and robustness.
+We use the **YOLO framework** (Ultralytics) as the baseline detector due to its real-time performance and robustness.

 #### Experiments